Skip to content

 Sex Offender Policy

 The University of Utah requires all applicants seeking to live in student housing to self-identify any investigations, charges or criminal convictions that may require the resident to register in a sex offender database.
 The University of Utah also compares each applicant for student housing against the Utah Sex Offender Registry.
-Known convicted sex offenders are not permitted to live at University Student Apartments.
-The University of Utah, in its sole discretion, may terminate a housing contract or deny an application based upon receiving information regarding investigations or charges of sexual misconduct which could potentially put the Student Apartments community in harm.
+Known convicted sex offenders are not permitted to live at Sunnyside Apartments .
+The University of Utah, in its sole discretion, may terminate a housing contract or deny an application based upon receiving information regarding investigations or charges of sexual misconduct which could potentially put the Sunnyside Apartments community in harm.

 uparrow